fisadev/blog/posts/suspicious-logins/index.rst

 Email: **Someone has your password**.

 Again!
 But this time from a different account: not that one which was easily guessable and which shared the password with other sites.
 No. This time?
-An account you **didn't even write down the name, anywhere, ever**.
+An account you **didn't even write down the name**, not in your password manager, nor anywhere outside google itself.
 The password was written down in your password manager, in clear text, because you were a little clumsy and confused "user" with "password".
-But then again, you **never wrote down the account name, anywhere, ever**.
+But then again, you **never wrote down the account name outside google, ever**.

 How could someone have gained access to that account?
 How in hell can someone know you own that account, and he can use that "username" as password for it?